 No jumping around back and forth or going over ground that’s already been covered and no fixating on pet causes.

 You can usually prevent problems in the first place if teams thought about the consequences of their actions.
 Those trained in problem-solving also think about what they are doing.
-And how these could create more problems down the line.
+And how their activities could create more problems down the line.

 In the future, to prevent a team working on a problem and coming to the same solution, it is essential to develop a problem database of all problem resolutions and action plans needed to correct the problem.